 The event provided an opportunity to hear directly from civic and delivery leaders on the scale of ambition across both the city and county, and the long-term programmes now underway to drive growth, investment and regeneration.

-We were pleased to welcome key speakers including Councillor Neghat Khan, Leader of Nottingham City Council, Sajeeda Rose, Chief Executive, Wayne Bexton, Director of Economy, Environment and Assets at Nottinghamshire County Council, and Councillor James Walker-Gurley, Portfolio Holder for Economy, Development and Asset Management.
+We were pleased to welcome key speakers including Councillor Neghat Khan, Leader of Nottingham City Council, Sajeeda Rose, Chief Executive, Wayne Bexton, Director of Economy, Environment and Assets at Nottinghamshire County Council, and Councillor James Walker-Gurley, the county council’s Cabinet Member for Economic Development and Asset Management.
 Each provided insight into how long-term strategies are being translated into delivery, alongside the opportunities and challenges shaping the future of the area.

 Megan Powell-Vreeswijk, CEO, Marketing Nottingham & Nottinghamshire said;